 FBC has a long history in the Clemson community.
-Explore this page for some of our highlights!
+Explore this page to learn more about important moments in our past!

 1907: Clemson College Baptist Church is organized.